tony-aw/squarebrackets/README.md

   backward indexing via Complex Vector indices.
 Added more tests.
   Replaced `seq_names()` with the new and far more flexible `idx_r()` function.
+- 31 August 2024: Made the tests more efficient.
+Removed separate method dispatch for factors, as using the default atomic vector method dispatch is sufficient for factors.